John Buckley Graded League Rd 4:

 On the turn of the millennium Claire O'Brien (Liams lovely wife) won the 2000 event.
 We then went through another quiet period for 12 years until club stalwart and current competition secretary Eadaoin O'Neill took the title in 2012.
 Fiona Santry, the current dominant force in East Cork road running, fittingly added her name to this bunch of East Cork AC legends then in 2018.
 The question remains who will take out this special 3000m road race this Thursday night April 25th in Ballynoe?

-Joyce Curtin (daughter of Mary from 1986 and 1989 vintage) won the race in 2004, 2004 and 2006 as a juvenile representing Glenbower AC.
+Joyce Curtin (daughter of Mary from 1986 and 1989 vintage) won the race in 2004, 2006 and 2008 as a juvenile/Junior representing Glenbower AC.
 And Niamh Walsh who is a current club member won in 2008, alas representing rivals Youghal AC.

 Dromina 10 Mile:

 Congrats to Donal on his podium and PB in his home 10 miler of Dromina at the weekend.
 In a hilly undulating course in poor conditions Donal ran a strong 61.12 for 3rd overall.